-In 1948, these three initiatives combined to form the New Zealand Nursery Play Centre Federation, electing Somerset as the first president, and amalgamating “two parallel concerns – the good of the child and the good of the parents” (Stover, 1998b, p.
+In 1948, these three initiatives combined to form the New Zealand Nursery Play Centre Federation, electing Somerset as the first president, and amalgamating “two parallel concerns: the good of the child and the good of the parents” (Stover, 1998b, p.
 3).
-Having a foundational focus on the education of both parents and children – Somerset thought that parent and child should enrol as one unit – has ensured an enduring tension as to Playcentre’s purpose.
-Having a democratic structure has set Playcentre apart from many educational organisations and made it both more open to societal change and more resistant to imposed change.
+Having a foundational focus on the education of both parents and children (Somerset thought that parent and child should enrol together) has ensured an enduring tension as to Playcentre’s purpose.
+Having a democratic structure has set Playcentre apart from many educational organisations and made it both more open to social change and more resistant to imposed change.
 In the context of twenty-first century New Zealand, Playcentre has had to reconsider what a commitment to democratic principles looks like in practice.

 In the decades following the end of World War II, Playcentres flourished.
 This reflected the ‘baby boom’ and the subsequent demand for ‘preschools’ as well as concerns for the wellbeing of mothers, especially in new suburbs.
 Childcare was not very accessible, and with the rise of attachment theory in the 1950s and 1960s, it was seen as depriving children of sustained contact with their mothers.
 Preschool options for many women were therefore usually restricted to the sessional kindergartens and playcentres.
 Compared to the more professionally run kindergartens, Playcentres were relatively easy to establish as they were staffed and managed by parents and could use existing community facilities.